dicebear/dicebear/apps/docs/pages/integrations/cli/index.md

 ### License banner

-Before generating avatars, the CLI displays a license banner with information about the style's creator and license:
+Before generating avatars, the CLI displays a license banner with information about the style's creator and license.
+The banner goes to stderr, so it never mixes with an avatar printed to stdout.

 ```
 ----------------------------------------------------------------